-Remember how Ma would give us a 5 ruppee coin everytime we helped her out in a chore or finished our homework on time?
-And then she would say “Put it in you piggy bank, once it fills up, you can buy that remote control car”
+Remember how Ma would give us a 5 rupee coin every time we helped her with a chore or finished our homework on time?
+And then she would say, “Put it in your piggy bank; once it fills up, you can buy that remote control car.”

 Now, how can you apply that in reality?

-Today you know you need save in substantial investment instruments like mutual funds or stocks to fulfill your short-term and long-term financial goals But that financial journey kick-started with your Mum.
+Today you know you need to save in substantial investment instruments like mutual funds or stocks to fulfil your short-term and long-term financial goals, But that financial journey kick-started with your Mum.

 Then came the valuable lesson behind the entire exercise.
 She told us so accurately that savings is an important exercise and encouraged us to do the same.

-Not only did she tell us this, she also led by example.
+Not only did she tell us this, but she also led by example.

 I distinctly remember that my mother told me that from whatever you earn, big or small, you must first set aside some amount, as deemed fit, in the form of savings.
 Then, out of the remaining, you can look to plan your expenses.